s-mang/hipbot-go/README.md

 2. Deploy your Hipbot-go app to a server (<a href='http://heroku.com'>Heroku</a> is an easy one).
 You'll need to use a custom buildpack on Heroku: `heroku create -b https://github.com/kr/heroku-buildpack-go.git`.
 3. Set the necessary environment variables for your Hipbot-go app - list is below.
 4. If there's any functionality you don't want to use, be sure to comment it out in `speak.go`.
-5. Run botling on a worker instance.
+5. Run hipbot on a worker instance.
 On Heroku, configuring this is a matter of setting your free Dyno to 'worker' and not 'web'.
 You can do this at https://dashboard.heroku.com/apps/YOUR-APP-NAME/resources

 <br>